 Tell your doctor about any side effect that bothers you or that does not go away.

-These are not all the side effects with TYSABRI.
+These are not all the possible side effects of TYSABRI.
 Ask your doctor for more information.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800FDA-1088.